Collection Development Manual

 Scope

-The CDM informs the Library staff involved in information resource management.
+The CDM informs Library staff involved in information resource management.

 Definitions

-Branch Libraries: QUT's three libraries: Gardens Point, Kelvin Grove, and Law.
+Branch Libraries: QUT's three physical libraries: Gardens Point, Kelvin Grove, and Law.

-Deselection: The regular removal of material from a collection to maintain the collection as active, relevant, and up to date.
-Deselection decisions consider the usage and intended scope of the collection, as well as financial and space constraints.
+Deselection: The regular removal of material from a physical or electronic collection to maintain the collection as active, relevant, and up to date.

-Information Access Team: The Library team responsible for facilitating access to and maximising the findability of the Library's information resources.
+Library Information Access Team: The Library team responsible for facilitating access to, and maximising the findability of, the Library's information resources.

-Liaison Librarians: Liaise between Faculties, Schools and Research Centres to ensure that the Library's collection meets the learning, teaching and research needs of the University.
+Liaison Librarians: Liaise between Faculties, Schools and Research Centres to ensure that the Library's physical and electronic collection meets the learning, teaching and research needs of the University.

-Library Resource Services (LRS): Team responsible for the ordering, accessioning, digitisation of library information resources.
+Library Resource Services (LRS): Team responsible for the ordering, licencing, accessioning and digitisation of library information resources.

 Manager, Library Resource Services (MLRS): Plans, leads, and manages the provision of, and access to, information resources to support the University's teaching, research, and service goals.

-Manager, Library Service (MLS): Each Library (GP, KG and Law) has an MLS responsible for their campus Library, staff, services and resources.
+Manager, Library Service (MLS): Each campus has an MLS responsible for their campus Library, staff, services and resources.

-Open Educational Resources (OERs): Educational materials which are licensed in ways that provide permissions for individuals and institutions to reuse, adapt and modify the materials.
+Open Educational Resources (OERs): Educational materials which are licensed in ways that permit individuals and institutions to reuse, adapt and modify the materials.

-QUT Bookshop Textbook Adoption Scheme: QUT Bookshop stocks prescribed textbooks, and some recommended books, for all units taught at QUT.
+QUT Bookshop Textbook Adoption Scheme: QUT Bookshop stocks prescribed textbooks, and some recommended books, for units taught at QUT.
+The Bookshop contacts teaching staff, requesting textbook titles be forwarded to the Bookshop the semester prior to unit delivery.

-University Librarian (UL): Responsible for the strategic leadership and management of the QUT Library in support of the University's research, learning, and teaching priorities.
+University Librarian (UL): Responsible for the strategic leadership and management of QUT Library in support of the University's research, learning, and teaching strategic priorities.

 Role of the Library

-The Library is committed to providing high quality, independent, client-focussed collections which support the learning, teaching, and research needs of the University.
+The Library is committed to providing high quality, independent, client-focused collections which support the learning, teaching, and research needs of the University.

 Selection and Acquisition